 Linda M. Distlerath

-Linda most recently served as the Deputy Vice President of Advocacy and Strategic Alliances for the Pharmaceutical and Research Manufacturers of America (PhRMA) which represents the leading global biopharmaceutical companies.
+Linda most recently served as the interim head of global external communications at Takeda Pharmaceutical Company headquartered in Japan.
+Previously, she was Deputy Vice President of Advocacy and Strategic Alliances for the Pharmaceutical and Research Manufacturers of America (PhRMA) which represents the leading global biopharmaceutical companies.
 With a portfolio spanning China, India, South East Asia, Mexico and Canada, Linda led numerous multi-stakeholder partnerships and alliances, raising public awareness and securing government action on counterfeit medicines, chronic disease, intellectual property protection, health technology assessment, and drug pricing & reimbursement.

 Previously, Linda led the global health practice at APCO Worldwide, a public affairs consultancy, as the primary business counselor and advisor to organizations in the health care, biopharmaceutical, food & beverage, and animal health sectors.
-She worked closely with executive leaders to develop strategies for reputation management, crisis management, social responsibility, and market access in the U.S., Europe and emerging markets.
 Linda spent most of her career as a senior executive and corporate officer at Merck & Co., Inc., a Fortune100 global biopharmaceutical firm, where she led corporate public affairs and global health policy.
 She also was president of the Merck Company Foundation.
-Linda managed all facets of public affairs including government relations, public policy, media relations, corporate social responsibility, and divisional communications (spanning research, manufacturing, and regional business units).

 Linda has been active in several professional and charitable organizations.
-She is an elected member of the Council on Foreign Relations and the Economic Club of Washington, D.C., a board member of the National Academy of Certified Care Managers, and on the advisory boards for the Partnership to Fight Chronic Disease, the Indian Alliance of Patient Groups, and the Aging Life Care Association.
-Linda is a former board chair of the Community Foundation of New Jersey, the African Comprehensive HIV/AIDS Partnership and the China-MSD HIV/AIDS Partnership, and served on the boards of Project HOPE, the Committee for Economic Development and the Africa-America Institute.
+She is an elected member of the Council on Foreign Relations and former board chair of the Community Foundation of New Jersey, the African Comprehensive HIV/AIDS Partnership and the China-MSD HIV/AIDS Partnership.
 She holds a BS in Medical Technology from the University of Michigan, a PhD in Environmental Health/Toxicology from the University of Cincinnati, a Post-Doctoral Fellowship in Molecular Biochemistry from Vanderbilt University School of Medicine, and a JD from Rutgers University Law School.
-Linda and her husband of 44 years are avid world adventurers, with travel to over 50 countries across all seven continents including Hong Kong, where Linda was an expatriate for several years.
+Linda and her husband of 46 years are avid world adventurers, with travel to over 50 countries across all seven continents including Hong Kong, where Linda was an expatriate for several years.